-We have previously made a brief introduction of Five Sputter Coating Technologies, including unbalanced magnetron sputtering, radio frequency (RF) sputtering, direct current (DC) magnetron sputtering, mid-frequency alternating current (AC) magnetron sputtering and reactive magnetron sputtering.
-And today, we are going to talk about direct current (DC) sputtering in details.
+We have previously made a brief introduction of Five Sputter Coating Technologies, including unbalanced magnetron sputtering, radio frequency sputtering (RF sputtering), direct current magnetron sputtering (DC sputtering), mid-frequency alternating current magnetron sputtering (AC sputtering), and reactive magnetron sputtering.
+In this article, we are going to talk about direct current (DC) sputtering in detail.

 To begin with, let’s see the definition of DC Sputtering.
-Direct Current (DC) Sputtering is one of the Physical Vapor Deposition (PVD) Coating techniques.
+Direct Current Sputtering (DC Sputtering) is one of the Physical Vapor Deposition (PVD) Coating techniques.
 It uses a target material as the coating, which is bombarded with ionized gas molecules, causing atoms to be “sputtered” off into the plasma.
-Then when these atoms condense as a thin film, they are deposited on the substrate to be coated.
+Then, when these atoms condense as a thin film, they are deposited on the substrate to be coated.

 DC Sputtering is one of the most basic sputtering types for PVD metal deposition and electrically conductive target coating materials, because it is easy to control and it is inexpensive.
+Other features of magnetron sputtering technology include that the sputtering voltage is small, the sputtering rate is high, and the sputtering gas pressure is low (usually 0.5Pa).
 Due to the above advantages, DC sputtering is widely used in the semiconductor industry, jewelry industry, watch industry and others.
 It can be used for creating microchip circuitry, optical components as well as metalized packaging plastics.

-Today we only introduce DC Sputtering, and we may also talk about other sputter coating technologies in the future, please pay attention to our website https://www.sputtertargets.net/ for more information.
-We regularly update knowledge and interesting stories about sputtering targets, and if you like this article, please share it to your friends.
+Thank you for reading our article and we hope it can help you better understand DC sputtering.
+If you want to know more about other sputtering methods, we would like to advise you to visit Stanford Advanced Materials (SAM) for more information.
+We regularly update knowledge and interesting stories about sputtering targets, and if you like this article, please share it with your friends.